 But with the effects of the ‘pingdemic’ over August still fresh in the mind, causing staff shortages in many sectors and leading to temporary closures of some outlets like restaurants and shops, many employers are still exercising caution about opening up.

-And from 16th August, those employees who have been double jabbed may not need to self-isolate, even if they’ve been identified as a close contact of someone who has Covid-19.
+And from 16th August, those employees who have been double jabbed may not need to go into self-isolation, even if they’ve been identified as a close contact of someone who has Covid-19.
 But where does that leave employers with their Health and Safety obligations to other staff?
 We give answers to some key questions below.

 What is the latest self-isolation rule change?